 Where did this CE come from?
-As a high school senior, I was thinking pre-med, my grand-dad had been an OB/Gyn.
+As a high school senior, I was thinking pre-med, my grandfather had been an OB/Gyn physician.
 But at that last moment, I got an appointment to the Naval Academy-USNA, and my career plans changed.
 The year was 1968, and the astronaut possibility was very compelling.
-Twenty days after high school graduation, that journey began and the next steps were an undergrad degree in Aerospace Engineering-AE, a one-year AE Masters, and flight training.
-That went well, and I moved toward time as a Navy jet pilot with great excitement – regularly pushing the edge in myself and the technology - I can tell you stories ….
+Twenty days after high school graduation, that journey began and the next steps were an undergraduate degree in Aerospace Engineering-AE, a one-year AE Masters, and flight training.
+That went well, and I moved toward my opportunity as a Navy jet pilot with great excitement – regularly pushing the edge in myself and the technology - I can tell you stories ….
 After getting Navy wings, there was to be six months of specialized training in my assigned aircraft before joining ‘the fleet’, eg, joining a squadron based off of aircraft carriers.

 Sounds good, but what were the next steps?
-A few of the highlights; the challenges continue in 2019!
+A few of the highlights; the challenges continue in 2019 (and now 2022)!
 I chaired the US CE Certification Board 1987-1989, where it became apparent our role in the US was under-recognized.
-In that role, we read WHO’s study about CE-HTM global status, WHO/SHS/NHP/ 87.5, Interregional Meeting on Maintenance and Repair of Health Care Equipment - whose cover quote states - see https://apps.who.int/iris/bitstream/handle/10665/62426/WHO_SHS_NHP_87.5.pdf - ‘In one South American country, it is estimated that the replacement value of medical equipment is $5 billion.
-Forty percent of this is not functioning, representing a loss of … $2 billion.
-The annual bill to maintain … $650 million … while the country drug bill is $400 million …” Terrible!
-Four USA CEs (David, Judd, Painter, Morris) joined WHO’s next CE-HTM global study in 1989, WHO/SHS/NHP/90.4 – Manpower Development for a Health Care Technical Service https://apps.who.int/iris/bitstream/handle/10665/62102/WHO_SHS_NHP_90.4.pdf.
+In that role, we read WHO’s study about CE-HTM global status, WHO/SHS/NHP/ 87.5, Interregional Meeting on Maintenance and Repair of Health Care Equipment - whose cover quote states - see https://apps.who.int/iris/handle/10665/62426: ‘In one South American country, it is estimated that the replacement value of medical equipment is $5 billion.
+Forty percent of this is not functioning, representing a loss of $2 billion (annually).”
+While only $400 million is spent annually for medicines”.
+Terrible!
+Four USA CEs (David, Judd, Painter, Morris) joined WHO’s next CE-HTM global study in 1989, WHO/SHS/NHP/90.4 – Manpower Development for a Health Care Technical Service https://apps.who.int/iris/handle/10665/62102.

 One of us Dr. Yadin David led the creation of the American College of Clinical Engineering in 1990; ACCE began the Advanced CE Workshops (ACEW) in 1991 https://accenet.org/International/Pages/PreviousWorkshops.aspx.
 By 2015, there had been 50 ACEWs, involving over 75 countries, and over 4000 participants; see 2013 report at WHO’s 2nd Global Forum on Medical Devices, www.who.int/medical_devices/global_forum/Workshop_16_HTM_ACCE.pdf.
 Now in 2022, IFMBE CED – with its over 500 Board and Collaborator members from nearly 200 countries https://ced.ifmbe.org/about-us/who-we-are.html - has an opportunity to help one another outline our profession’s Capacity Building (CB) and Impact Measurement (IM) capabilities across the globe.
 Join us in this worthy effort.
 Thanks!